Canonical Transformation Path to Gauge Theories of Gravity: General spacetime transformation of systems of scalar-, vector-, and tensor fields

 In this case, the Hamiltonian is kept unchanged.
 The transformation then does \emph{not} depend on the spacetime location and is, therefore, referred to as \emph{global}.
 Otherwise, for the case of a \emph{local} transformation, the Hamiltonians are \emph{not} form-invariant.
+This shows already at this level that the postulation of diffeomorphism invariance of our system---being derived from an action principle---is related to the second derivative of $x(X)$ and hence to a \emph{curvature of spacetime}.

-A ``gauge Hamiltonian'' $\tilde{\HCd}_{\mathrm{G}}$ must be defined which matches in its dependencies on the fields those of Eq.~(\ref{eq:excess-term}).
-This finally yields the particular amended Hamiltonian which is form-invariant under the local transformation:
+To recover the form-invariance of the Hamiltonian, a ``gauge Hamiltonian'' $\tilde{\HCd}_{\mathrm{G}}$ must be defined which matches the $x(X)$ dependencies of Eq.~(\ref{eq:excess-term}).
+This finally yields the particular amended Hamiltonian which is supposed to be form-invariant under local transformations:

 Herein, the $\gamma\indices{^{\xi}_{\alpha\beta}}$ formally denote the gauge quantities, whose physical meaning will be clarified below setting up their transformation rule.
 Of course, the ``gauge Hamiltonian'' $\tilde{\HCd}_{\mathrm{G}}^{\prime}$ of the transformed system must have the same form in order to work out the locally form-invariant amended Hamiltonian $\tilde{\HCd}_{1}$